-The University of Wyoming aspires to be one of the nation's finest public land-grant research universities, dedicated to serving as a statewide resource for accessible and affordable higher education of the highest quality; rigorous scholarship; technology transfer; economic and community development; and responsible stewardship of our cultural, historical, and natural resources.
+The University of Wyoming aspires to be one of the nation's finest public land-grant research universities.
+We serve as a statewide resource for accessible and affordable higher education of the highest quality; rigorous scholarship; technology transfer; economic and community development; and responsible stewardship of our cultural, historical, and natural resources.

 In the exercise of our primary mission to promote learning, we seek to provide academic and co-curricular opportunities that will:

 - Expose students to the frontiers of scholarship and creative activity and the complexities of an interdependent world;